 Open Mic: Adobe Photoshop and Illustrator

 Sarah Faris will lead the first of its kind at the AMI Tech Showcase: a one-hour organic Open Mic sharing session!
 No file prep needed, spontaneity and humor welcomed!
 Pick up something new, share what you know, and level up your professional 2D illustration skills with Adobe PS and AI.
 While sharing, consider contributing your artistic prowess to a collaborative “Franken-file” that could be donated to support the Vesalius Trust.
-A sign-up sheet with 5 minute time slots will be posted an hour ahead of the scheduled start time.
+A digital sign-up sheet with 10 minute time slots is available here.
 Sarah will get the presentations started, will fill in any unclaimed time.

 Learning Objectives: Participants will increase their ability to evaluate and assess efficient and meaningful workflows for digital illustration; develop an increased awareness of software applications to production of medical illustrations; demonstrate their knowledge of digital imaging software through exchange with the professional community.

 Keywords: Techniques, Tech, Showcase, Tech Showcase, Techniques Showcase, Open Mic, Photoshop, PS, Illustrator, AI, Adobe, digital drawing, digital illustration, digital painting, 2D illustration